gnarlyhaze/Kali-Update-Script/README.md

 # Kali-Update-Script

-# Created by Nathan Clifford for Fleming College CSI Students

 # Usage Instructions (enter these commands into a terminal on the Linux system that you wish to update):

 git clone https://github.com/gnarlyhaze/Kali-Update-Script.git